-- The current PRIPs KID displays around 20 figures on costs, that will increase to around 30 different figures under the revised Regulatory Technical Standards (RTS).
-This can be simplified including in the 'What are the costs?' section only the information that is essential for consumers, namely the total aggregate costs expressed in Reduction in Yield (RiY) and the annualized monetary costs, both expressed at the end of the Recommended Holding Period (RHP) and based on the moderate performance scenario.
+- The current PRIIPs KID displays around 20 figures on costs.
+That will increase to around 30 different figures under the revised RTS.
+This can be simplified by including in the "What are the costs?" section only the information that is essential for consumers, namely the total aggregate costs expressed in RiY and the annualised monetary costs, both expressed at the end of the recommended holding period (RHP) and based on the moderate performance scenario.
 The average cost is more appropriate for long-term products and the total cost at the end of the RHP is the most important cost disclosure.
-This means that there is no need to show all the intermediate time periods currently set in the regulation, nor a second table with the breakdown of costs.
+This means that there is no need to show intermediate time periods, nor a second table with the breakdown of costs.
 To further simplify the information received by consumers, and avoid confusion between premiums and costs, this distinction should be clearer.
-Insurance premiums represent the price of insurance coverage and are not costs per se, therefore they should not be shown in the cost tables and the insurance premium should only be reported in the "What is this product?" section.
+Biometric risk premiums are presented as costs, while in reality they represent the price for an insurance service consisting of coverage against death or other biometric risks and are not costs per se, so should not be shown in the cost tables.
+Intermediate time periods are not appropriate for IBIPs and do not help the understanding of the long-term nature of IBIPs.
+A correct understanding of the RHP is key to reaping the full benefit from the investment cycle.
+From a purely technical perspective, information on intermediate time periods (eg, one year, half RHP) for products with an RHP of 30 years would not be comparable with the corresponding figures of a product with an RHP of 15 years, as their overall structure and duration is different.

-- The "What is this product?" section of the KID alone includes 7 different types of disclosures on costs, but it only allows a too short mention of the insurance covers, while it is a crucial information for consumers choice.
-The information on the existence, or lack, of insurance covers, guarantees or other capital protection mechanisms should be prominently displayed instead.
-The "What are the risks and what could I get in return?" section could also be simplified, with no need to show all the intermediate time periods currently set in the regulation or to provide additional information on the product performance based on a different methodology in the "Other relevant information" section for certain categories of products.
+- The "What is this product?" section of the KID alone includes seven different types of disclosures on costs, but it only allows a mention of the insurance cover that is too short, despite this being crucial information for consumers' decision-making.
+The information on the existence, or lack, of insurance cover, guarantees or other capital protection mechanisms should be prominently displayed instead.

+- The "What are the risks and what could I get in return?" section could also be simplified, with no need to show intermediate time periods and additional information on the product performance based on a different methodology shown in the "Other relevant information" section for certain categories of products.